• Skip to primary navigation

 FAQ

-Is chia seed pudding healthy?
+Is chia seed pudding good for you?

 chia pudding with bananas, peanut butter, and chocolate chips on top in a glass

-• (chia seeds-you can use them in so many different recipes!)
+• Chia seeds: you can use them in so many different recipes!)
 Grilled Turkey & Brie Sandwich, Triple Berry Chia Pudding, Ham & Swiss Sliders.

 Did you make this peanut butter chia pudding?
 Leave me a comment & rating to share how it turned out!